The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-As for the definition of $\diff S n$, we will not get in the detail of a concrete realisation of the $S_0$-algebra $(S_0 | S_1)\{x_1, \ldots, x_n\}$: for our scope, it is enough to say that we have the following inclusion of $S_0$-algebras:
+where $(S_0 | S_1)\{x_1, \ldots, x_n\}$ is obtained as the pushout of a certain diagram: we refer again to \cite[Section 4]{gianmereta} for the details of this construction.
+For our scope, it is enough to say that the inclusion of $S_0$-algebras